A “subdomain” refers to the portion of site architecture that lives at any level below the top-level domain name.

 When Will a Subdomain Not Be Indexed?

-While the default behavior for Google is to index subdomains, there are certainly situations where subdomains will not be indexed.
+While the default behavior for Google is to index subdomains, there are certain situations where subdomains will not be indexed.

 There Are No Links Pointing to Your Subdomain